Design map-based visualizations

 1. On the ribbon, on the Map tab, in the Selection group, click Select by Attributes.

-2. In the Select by Attributes pane, for the Input Rows, click the drop-down list and click High_Blood_Level_Results.
+2. In the Select By Attributes pane, for Input Rows, choose High_Blood_Level_Results.

-4. In the Where section, click the Select a field drop-down list and click Blood Level Test Year.
+3. Click Select a field and choose Blood Level Test Year.

-6. Click the drop-down list for the comparison value and click 2020.
+5. Click the drop-down list for the comparison value and choose 2020.

 Add Clause button

-8. The default logical operator for combining clauses for the query is And.
-This allows you to build queries to select features where one field's value is something and another field's value is something else, or where values are within a range, if you are using greater-than and less-than comparisons.
-However, in this case, you will build the query to select features where the test year is 2020 or 2019.
+The default logical operator for combining clauses for the query is And.
+This operator allows you to build queries to select features where one field's value is something and another field's value is something else, or where values are within a range, if you are using greater-than and less-than comparisons.
+However, in this case, you'll build the query to select features where the test year is 2020 or 2019.

-10. Click the And logical operator and in the drop-down list, click Or.
+7. Click the And logical operator and choose Or.

 Or option

-14. On the ribbon, on the Analysis tab, in the Geoprocessing section, click Tools.
+11. On the ribbon, click the Analysis tab.
+In the Geoprocessing group, click Tools.

 Summarize Within tool for 2019 and 2020 cases

-The Summarize Within tool warns you that there is a selection on the input and only that subset of records will be processes.
-That is what you want.
+The Summarize Within tool warns you that there is a selection on the input and only that subset of records will be processed, which is what you want.

 The new HBLL_by_zip_2019_2020 layer is added to the Contents pane.

-22. Right-click the column header for Count of Points and click Sort Ascending.
+18. Right-click the column header for Count of Points and choose Sort Ascending.

 The sorted column shows that there are no ZIP Code polygons in this layer that have fewer than five cases.